 Weaknesses

-Possible liability: It is possible that if a customer buys from your store and misuses the weapon, you could be held liable for this.
+- Possible liability: In specific cases, if a customer purchases a firearm from a gun store and subsequently misuses it, the gun store owner could be held liable for this.

 Opportunities